FunProgramer/vocabulary-trainer-app/README.md

 # Vocabulary Trainer

-An android app to learn vocabularies and irregular verbs, developed with flutter.
+An app to learn vocabularies, developed with flutter.

 ## Build